openradx/adit/README.md

 # TODO list

--   Use openpyxl instead of csv
+-   Cancel pending tasks by revoking them
 -   Shorter timeout for offline studies
--   Cancel pending tasks by revoking them
 -   Cancel during transfer
 -   Auto refresh pages of in progress jobs
 -   log debug -> info in connector also in production